hoangsvit/eplus.dev/clnl3nkk1000309mj42on7hbn.md

 }
 ```

-As you can see I often extract a method called upsert .
-This method accepts a Department .
+As you can see I often extract a method called upsert.
+This method accepts a Department.
 In the store method I use an empty Department instance because in this case, I don't have a real one.
 But in the

-update I pass the currently updated instance.
+update, I pass the currently updated instance.

 The $this-&gt;upsertDepartment refers to an Action: